 Not all parking rules in the City of Vancouver require signed zones.
 Street and lane regulations are enforced under Street and Traffic Bylaw 2849.

-Parking next to properties you don't own or work at: the "three-hour bylaw"
+Three hour bylaw: Parking next to properties in which you live or work

-The 3-hour bylaw restricts all-day commuter parking to allow daytime access for residents to their homes and for business owners and employees to their workplaces.
+The 3-hour bylaw restricts non-resident parking to a maximum of 3 hours to allow daytime access for residents to their homes and for business owners and employees to their workplaces.

 Exempted from this time limit are: